AuraDevelopmentTeam/MessagesTranslator/src/main/resources/dev/aura/lib/messagestranslator/builtin_readme/base/_README.md

 ### Custom Translation Files

-You can add any translation file to the translations base folder you want and them whatever you want.
+You can add any translation file to the translations base folder you want and name them whatever you want.
 The only requirement is that the file has the `.lang` extension.
 So file names like `en_GB.lang`, `en.lang`, `klingon.lang`, `banana.lang` and `I AM RUNNING OUT OF IDEAS SO HERE IS A LONG FILE NAME.lang` are perfectly file.
 Just be sure to follow roughly the same format as the built in examples.
 And to select a language, just use the file name without the `.lang` extension (So `klingon.lang` becomes `klingon` in the config).